Collapsible Content

 Pay attention for several points:

-3. Optional: Icon element with class .collapsible-icon
+3. Optional: icon element with class .collapsible-icon — rotated by CSS when open, no glyph swapping

 Raw code